 ¹Terrain Gallery, 1955; reprinted by the Aesthetic Realism Foundation: New York

-Dorothy Koppelman, artist and Aesthetic Realism Consultant, teaches the Critical Inquiry, a workshop for artists.
-Her talk is from a series of talks given free to the public.
+Dorothy Koppelman (1920-2017), artist and Aesthetic Realism Consultant, taught the Critical Inquiry, a workshop for artists, continued now by her colleagues Marcia Rackow, Carrie Wilson, & Ken Kimmelman.
+Her talk is from a series of Terrain Gallery talks given free to the public.